REQUIREMENTS FOR PREPARATION OF ARTICLES

 Please send your manuscript and a scanned copy of the Author’s Agreement to the Editorial board's email address firstname.lastname@example.org or email@example.com.

-The Journal accepts manuscripts in Ukrainian, English and Russian.
+The Journal accepts manuscripts in Ukrainian and English.

 Submission and publication of manuscripts in the Ukrainian Hydrometeorological Journal are free of charge.

 Authors should submit their manuscripts to the Editorial board as one file in MS Word format (doc, docx, rtf).
 Additionally, following the Editorial board's request, authors should send all figures included in the text of their articles in a separate, clearly specified file (of jpeg, xls etc. formats).